Because of Winn-Dixie (film)

-Because of Winn-Dixie is a 2005 family film based on Kate DiCamillo's 2000 novel of the same name, with the screenplay written by Joan Singleton, produced by Trevor Albert and directed by Wayne Wang.
-It was produced by Walden Media and released by 20th Century Fox.
-It stars AnnaSophia Robb (in her debut film role), Jeff Daniels, Cicely Tyson, Luke Benward, Dave Matthews, Eva Marie Saint, Courtney Jines, B.J.
-Hopper, Nick Price, Elle Fanning, Harland Williams, and John McConnell.
-It premiered at the USA Film Festival on January 26, 2005 and was theatrically released on February 18, 2005.
-It received mixed reviews from critics and earned $33.5 million against a production budget of $14 million.
-It was released on DVD and VHS on August 9, 2005, by 20th Century Fox Home Entertainment.
+Because of Winn-Dixie is a 2005 American comedy-drama film based on Kate DiCamillo's 2000 novel of the same name, with the screenplay written by Joan Singleton, produced by Trevor Albert and directed by Wayne Wang.
+The film was produced by Walden Media and released by 20th Century Fox.

+Because of Winn-Dixie stars Jeff Daniels, Cicely Tyson, Eva Marie Saint, Dave Matthews and AnnaSophia Robb in her feature film debut.
+It premiered at the USA Film Festival on January 26, 2005, and was theatrically released on February 18, 2005.

+The film received mixed reviews from critics and earned $33.5 million against a production budget of $14 million.
+It was released on DVD and VHS on August 9, 2005 by 20th Century Fox Home Entertainment.

 Plot

-Ten-year-old India Opal Buloni has just moved to the fictional small town of Naomi, Florida with her father who is a preacher.
+Ten-year-old India Opal Buloni has just moved to the (fictional) small town of Naomi, Florida with her father, who is a preacher.

-While at Winn-Dixie, Opal encounters a scruffy Berger Picard that is wreaking havoc.
-She (not wanting the manager to send him to the pound) claims that he is her dog and names him "Winn-Dixie".
-He becomes friends with everyone he encounters, and so Opal makes some new friends in the process.
-She also rekindles her relationship with her father and learns ten things about her mother, Benjean-Megan, who abandoned them when she was three.
+While shopping at Winn-Dixie, Opal encounters a scruffy Berger Picard who is wreaking havoc.
+Not wanting the manager to send the dog to the pound, Opal claims he is hers and names him "Winn-Dixie".
+The dog becomes friends with everyone he encounters, and Opal makes some friends in the process.

+She also rekindles her relationship with her father; from him, she learns ten things about her mother, Benjean-Megan, who abandoned them when Opal was three.
 She describes the preacher as a turtle, always sticking his head into his shell, and never wanting to come out into the real world.
-This is most likely because of how sad he is about her mother, whom he is still in love with.
+Opal realizes this is likely because of how sad he is about the loss of her mother, who (according to her father) disliked being a preacher's wife.

-One of the people Opal meets is Miss Franny Block, a kind and somewhat eccentric elder librarian, who tells her many great stories, including one involving a bear who invaded the library.
-She also meets Gloria Dump, a blind African-American recovering alcoholic with a "mistake tree" with beer bottles hanging from it in her backyard.
-She tells Opal that the bottles, including alcohol bottles, represent the ghosts of all the things she has done wrong.
+During her wanderings with Winn-Dixie, Opal meets Miss Franny Block, a kind and somewhat eccentric librarian, who tells her many great stories including one about a bear who invaded the library.
+Opal also meets Gloria Dump, a blind African-American recovering alcoholic whose back yard has a "mistake tree" with beer bottles hanging from it.
+She tells Opal the bottles represent the ghosts of all the things she has done wrong.

-One day, fed up with Winn-Dixie, the landlord of the Bulonis' trailer park, Mr. Alfred, demands they get rid of him.
+One day, fed up with Winn-Dixie, grumpy Mr. Alfred, landlord of the Bulonis' trailer park, demands they get rid of him.
 The preacher calls the pound, but Opal begs to keep him.
 Unable to see her upset, he asks the pound to return Winn-Dixie, claiming he is not the same dog he called about.
-The preacher is able to convince Mr. Alfred to allow them three months' time to find Winn-Dixie a new home.
-However, it is later revealed that, like a lot of the characters, Mr. Alfred is dealing with difficult feelings which impact how he interacts with the Bulonis and Winn-Dixie.
+The preacher convinces Mr. Alfred to allow them three months to find Winn-Dixie a new home.
+Later on, it is revealed that Mr. Alfred is dealing with difficult feelings which impact how he interacts with the Bulonis and Winn-Dixie.